Terms & Conditions

 5. YOUR MEDICAL HISTORY AND RECORDS

 5.1.
-Before your journey begins, we must submit details of your medical history to your chosen Service Provider in Turkey.
-This is partly to ensure your suitability for the planned surgery.
-By accepting these Terms and Conditions, you agree to our sharing the details of your medical history, including your pictures, test results, prescriptions, x-rays, with your Service Provider.
+Before your journey begins, we must submit details of your medical history to your chosen Service Provider at the destination.
+This is partly to ensure your suitability for the planned procedure.
+By accepting these Terms and Conditions, you agree to share the details of your medical history, including your pictures, test results, prescriptions, x-rays, with your Service Provider.
 We are not liable if the medical history form has not been completed thoroughly or honestly or if any information is withheld.

 5.2.
 By accepting these Terms and Conditions, you permit us to obtain your patient file (including your treatment plan, examination and treatment results along with before and after pictures) from the Service Provider for our records.
 We assure you that we will not sell or otherwise transfer your personal information to any party for any purpose other than to provide the services you request.